 Round about: The Hip, Sciatica & Knee

-There are no dates for this course yet.
+There are currently no new dates for this course.
 Other dates see the calendar ->

 Recurring hip or sciatic pains are very common.
 Often with sciatica, the nerve is irritated because of pressure from the piriformis or psoas muscles.
 With the proper techniques this situation can easily and quickly be changed.